coolcomputery/Loopover-Brute-Force-and-Improvement/README.md

 # Loopover-Brute-Force-and-Improvement

-This program is intended to take a block-building approach to solving Loopover and exploit the symmetries of the puzzle to improve the upper bounds on God's number for Loopover.
+This program is intended to take a block-building approach to solving Loopover (originally created by carykh) and exploit the symmetries of the puzzle to improve the upper bounds on God's number for Loopover.

 ## Formal explanation